 The conservation easement tax credit is available to Article 9-A taxpayers who own land that is subject to a conservation easement (see Definitions) held by a public or private conservation agency.
-The credit is available for tax years beginning on or after January 1, 2006.
 The credit is not available to New York S corporations or their shareholders.